This post may contain affiliate links. Please see our disclosure policy.

 • You can use a hose and spray nozzle to clean porch screens from the inside out, but be careful to avoid spraying your furniture!

 • Any dish soap will do for this cleaning method.
-Here is the link to my own homemade liquid dish soap, which I use to clean my own porch screens.
+I use homemade liquid dish soap or DIY dish soap bar to clean my own porch screens.

 The process for cleaning the door screen is the exact same.
-Just be careful not to get any wood bits too wet, as that can cause watermarks that are hard to shift.
+Just be careful not to get any wood bits too wet, as that can cause watermarks.

 There’s nothing better!